simdutf/SimdUnicode/README.md

 This is a fast C# library to process unicode strings.

-*It is currently not meant to be usable.*

 ## Motivation

-The most important immediate goal would be to speed up the `Utf8Utility.GetPointerToFirstInvalidByte` function.
+We seek to speed up the `Utf8Utility.GetPointerToFirstInvalidByte` function.
+Using the algorithm used by Node.js, Oracle GraalVM  and other important systems.

+- John Keiser, Daniel Lemire, [Validating UTF-8 In Less Than One Instruction Per Byte](https://arxiv.org/abs/2010.03090), Software: Practice and Experience 51 (5), 2021

+The function is private in the Runtime, but we can expose it manually.

 https://github.com/dotnet/runtime/blob/4d709cd12269fcbb3d0fccfb2515541944475954/src/libraries/System.Private.CoreLib/src/System/Text/Unicode/Utf8Utility.Validation.cs

-(We may need to speed up `Ascii.GetIndexOfFirstNonAsciiByte` first, see issue https://github.com/simdutf/SimdUnicode/issues/1.)

-The question is whether we could do it using this routine:

-* John Keiser, Daniel Lemire, [Validating UTF-8 In Less Than One Instruction Per Byte](https://arxiv.org/abs/2010.03090), Software: Practice and Experience 51 (5), 2021

-Our generic implementation is available there: https://github.com/simdutf/simdutf/blob/master/src/generic/utf8_validation/utf8_lookup4_algorithm.h

-Porting it to C# is no joke, but doable.

 ## Requirements

-We recommend you install .NET 7: https://dotnet.microsoft.com/en-us/download/dotnet/7.0
+We recommend you install .NET 8: https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 ## Running tests